apache/dolphinscheduler-website/blog/en-us/DolphinScheduler_Kubernetes_Technology_in_action.md

 <img src="/img/2022-02-24/2.png"/>
 </div>

-There are very detailed configuration files and cases on a'pa'cApache DolphinScheduler official website and GitHub.
+There are very detailed configuration files and cases on Apache DolphinScheduler official website and GitHub.
 Here I‘ll highlight some of the FAQs in the community.

 Official website document address https://dolphinscheduler.apache.org/en-us/docs/1.3.9/user_doc/kubernetes-deployment.html